-Lumba Sumba Pass Trek is a trekking expedition that walks all travellers through two regions known for their solitude and wilderness – Kanchenjunga and Makalu.
-Starting out from the far north-eastern Kanchenjunga region, the trek enters Makalu region, crossing the Lumba Sumba Pass at an altitude of 5,177 metres from sea level.
-Camping in the Himalayan wilderness comes as an exciting adventure to many since the trail passes through areas without human settlements on a number of days.
+Lumba Sumba Pass Trek is a trekking expedition that walks all travelers through two regions known for their solitude and wilderness – Kanchenjunga and Makalu.
+Starting out from the far north-eastern Kanchenjunga region, the trek enters the Makalu region, crossing the Lumba Sumba Pass at an altitude of 5,177 meters from sea level.
+Camping in the Himalayan wilderness comes as an exciting adventure to many since the trail passes through areas without human settlements for a number of days.

-The trail for Lumba Sumba Pass Trek stretches about 200 kilometres from start to finish and requires 22 days of walk.
+The trail for the Lumba Sumba Pass Trek stretches about 200 kilometers from start to finish and requires 22 days of walking.
 The average is 5-6 hours of walk each day.